I-had-a-bad-idea/Rasterization-Renderer/README.md

 ## Requirements

 - C++17 or later
-- raylib (for window handling and real-time rendering)
+- SDL2 or later (for window handling)
 - A C++ compiler (e.g., GCC, Clang, or MSVC)

 ## Installation